Hip osteoarthritis (coxarthrosis)

 - Stiffness lasts more than 30 minutes in the morning

-- The pain wakes you up at night.
+- Pain wakes you up at night

 Need professional advice?

-Our physical therapists can assess your condition and offer you a personalized treatment plan.
+Our physical therapists can assess your condition and provide you with a personalized treatment plan.

 - Your joint mobility